catalyst/pdns-cli/README.md

-# PDNS API client
+# PowerDNS HTTPS API client

-This a PDNS API client implementation in Python.
+This a PowerDNS HTTPS API client implementation in Python.
+For more information about the PowerDNS API see [the PowerDNS documentation](https://doc.powerdns.com/authoritative/http-api/).

 ## Getting started